Arnavion/fac-rs/README.md

 fac --help

-# Installs the specified mods and adds them to the config file
+# Installs the mods named "foo" and "bar".
+Also adds them to the config file.
+# If they have any dependencies, those are also installed recursively.
-fac install ...
+fac install foo bar

-# Deletes the specified mods and removes them from the config file
+# Removes the mods named "foo" and "bar".
+Also removes them from the config file.
+# If they have any dependencies that are no longer necessary, those are also removed recursively.
-fac remove ...
+fac remove foo bar

-# Updates all mods with the latest versions as determined by the config file
+# Updates all mods to the latest versions.
+For mods specified in the config file, they are updated to the version specified in the config file.
 fac update
 ```